 Setup and Configuration ↑ Back to top

-Changing these settings will only affect future barcodes.
-Barcodes that were already been created will be be unaffected.
+Changing settings will only affect future barcodes.
+Barcodes that have already been created are unaffected.

-There are five barcode types available.
+There are five barcode types available when using the WooCommerce Order Barcodes extension.
 Here are examples of each:

 Usage ↑ Back to top